 It should be noted that both type 1 and type 2 ultimately are related to the genomic DNA for the manifestation of their action, and there is another group, which manifests the non-genomic structures.
 Nuclear receptors in non-genomic structures are membrane-associated instead of being localized in the cytosol or nucleus.
 These membrane-associated receptors function through alternative signal transduction mechanisms, not involving gene regulation.

 The aldosterone receptors which come under this, are located in the tubule of the kidney and their function is to modulate the action of the aldosterone which binds with them.
 On binding of aldosterone, the activity of the Na + K+ ATPase on the basolateral membrane is increased.

 In addition to this, the epithelial sodium channels, the ROMK potassium channels are also activated.
 Some of the hormone receptors are coupled with the signals process in the cytoplasm rather than the action of the gene level in the nucleus.

 There are two types of co-regulatory proteins namely the coactivator and the corepressor.
 The binding of the nuclear receptor to the response element in the DNA recruites a number of other proteins.

 These proteins can have various functions ranging from chromatin remodeling to acting as bridging molecules.
 Generally, the coactivators have intrinsic histone acetyltransferase activity, whereas the corepressors recruit the histone deacetylase activity.
 The coactivators are generally recruited by the agonist ligand, and the corepressors are generally recruited by the antagonist ligand.

 Special Forms of Steroid Hormone Receptors

-The sex hormone binding globulin which generally function in the transport mechanism have shown to be linked with the cell membrane of the cells in some of the cases, leading to the manifestation of the action of the steroid hormone.
+The sex hormone binding globulin which generally functions in the transport mechanism has shown to be linked with the cell membrane of the cells in some of the cases, leading to the manifestation of the action of the steroid hormone.
 The sex hormone binding globulin thus acts as a form of receptor with manifestation based on the characteristic of the hormone which binds with it.